 “What it comes down to is being open to change.
 We say to ourselves ‘yes, this is the way it was done in the past, but what is the purpose?
 And is there a better way?” said Schuknecht.

 Mees is thrilled with the progress so far.

-“The number of people reaching out for help, purchasing our Learn 2 Bowl kits and asking to participate in our club development workshop, is proof that what we’re offering is attractive and there is demand for it.
+“The number of people reaching out for help, purchasing our Learn to Bowl kits and asking to participate in our club development workshop, is proof that what we’re offering is attractive and there is demand for it.
 While it’s difficult to measure implementation at this moment, we’re optimistic that we’ll ultimately see increased recruitment and retention rates at clubs, as well as increased interest at all levels of competition,” she said.

 “We do see a reason to celebrate, as pre-pandemic we were one of the only bowls nations in the world to be slowly growing in terms of membership numbers.
 After decades of continual decline, the past few years have seen a slow but steady increase in the number of bowlers across Canada, which is something we hope to continue in a post-COVID reality.”